Praying in Tongues: The Believer’s Guide to Breakthrough

 Is it just an emotional experience?

 While you may feel emotion, the gift itself is spiritual, not emotional.
-You can pray in tongues even when you feel "dry" or discouraged.
-In fact, this is often the best time to use the gift to encourage yourself in the Lord.
+You can pray in tongues even when you feel dry or discouraged.
+In fact, this is often the best time to use the gift to strengthen your faith and lift your spirit in the Lord.

 Can I pray in tongues for specific needs, like healing?